 Plug in your X52 Pro.

 Open Windows „USB game controllers” panel then open X52 Professional H.O.T.A.S. properties.
-Special buttons, like the Mode wheel only work for me (both in X-Plane and MSFS) if I keep the properties open while x52msfsout is running.
+The pinkie shift button and the Mode wheel only work for me (both in X-Plane and MSFS) if I keep the properties open while x52msfsout is running.
 Please report in an Issue whether you need this or not.
 I’m not sure why I need it.

 Start MSFS.